Garbanzo beans and Chickpeas are two terms used interchangeably for the same legume, known scientifically as Cicer arietinum L.

 Aquafaba, the liquid from a can of chickpeas, has gained popularity as a vegan egg white substitute.
 It can be whipped into stiff peaks and used in various recipes, such as meringues and mayonnaise.

-Aquafaba: How to Use Chickpea Liquid in Your Cooking
+Aquafaba: Chickpea Liquid In Your Cooking

 Aquafaba is the liquid that results from cooking chickpeas, whether you cook them yourself or find it in canned beans.
 This bean water has gained popularity as a vegan egg white replacement due to its unique properties.